andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 ```

 ## Post-split: Aggregating And Grouping Multiple Tables
-Post-split, the resulting SQL from this Active Record no longer works when these tables aren't in the same DB.
+Post-split, there can be SQL fragments like this lurking, and this code needs to be changed.
 ```sql
 Users.select("users.*, COUNT(posts.id) AS posts_count")
 ```

 ## Post-split: Merging Scopes
-If `User` and `Post` are not in the same database, we can't merge a scope like this:
+If the tables for `User` and `Post` aren't in the same database, we can't merge a scope like this:
 ```sql
 User.merge(Post.recent)
 ```

 ## Post-split: References Method
-`references` [API Documentation](https://apidock.com/rails/v7.1.3.2/ActiveRecord/QueryMethods/references) (adds a SQL Join)
-Used in conjunction with `includes()` when it’s not clear what table is being referenced.
-Can’t reference a table that’s not in the same database.
+`references` [API Documentation](https://apidock.com/rails/v7.1.3.2/ActiveRecord/QueryMethods/references) which adds a SQL join, is used in conjunction with `includes()` to specify a table.
+However, this won't work if the table is no longer in the same database.

-## Handling has_and_belongs_to_many
+## Other Associations: has_and_belongs_to_many
 We did have a handful of `has_and_belongs_to_many` (HABTM) relationships ([API Documentation](https://guides.rubyonrails.org/association_basics.html#has-and-belongs-to-many)).
 With these there is still a join table, but there is no Active Record model for it.
 The tables are also slim, no primary key or timestamp columns.

-For HABTM relationships that would span a DB boundary, we decided to keep the table definitions as is, but introduce a model class and convert the code-level relationship from HABTM to `has_many :through` (HMT) so that we could use the `disable_joins: true` option.
+For HABTM relationships that would span a DB boundary, we decided to keep the table definitions as is, but introduce a model class and convert the code-level relationship from HABTM to `has_many :through` (HMT) so that we could use `disable_joins: true`.

-HABTM relationships that existed in the same DB were left alone.
+HABTM relationships in the same DB were left alone.

 ## Scaling Inserts and Updates
+With Multiple Databases and `disable_joins: true` covered, what other database scalability tactics are used?

-Rails supports bulk inserts and *upserts* (either an insert or an update), however the helper methods are limited.
-One limitation is that the ON CONFLICT clause can’t be customized.
+Rails supports bulk inserts and *upserts* (either an insert or an update), however the helper method for mass-inserting data didn't support what we needed.
+A limitation was that the ON CONFLICT clause couldn't be customized for `insert_all()` ([API Documentation](https://api.rubyonrails.org/v7.0/classes/ActiveRecord/Persistence/ClassMethods.html#method-i-insert_all)).
 For example attempting an INSERT and specifying the DO NOTHING option when unique constraint violations occur.

-For `insert_all()` ([API Documentation](https://apidock.com/rails/v6.0.0/ActiveRecord/Persistence/ClassMethods/insert_all)) the ON CONFLICT clause can’t be controlled.
+Note that `upsert_all()` does support a `:on_duplicate` option.

-Aura has custom code for mass insert with drect control over the ON CONFLICT clause.
-Being able to batch inserts and updates like this is a critical part of scalability, consolidating the overhead of a single transactional commit from many rows, possibly 1000, into a single commit.
+Aura Frames has custom code for mass insert with direct control over the ON CONFLICT clause.
+Being able to batch inserts like this is a critical part of write scalability, consolidating the overhead of a batch of row insertions (e.g. 1000) into a single commit.

-Note that from Postgres 15 onward there is also support for the SQL MERGE keyword, but neither Active Record nor the custom code is using MERGE as of now.

 ## Scaling reads with batching
 Rails supports batched read queries with a few Active Record methods: `find_each()`, `in_batches()`, and `find_in_batches()`.

-Aura has custom code for batched finding specifying an arbitrary column on the table and a sorting direction.
+Aura Frames has custom code for batched finding specifying an arbitrary column on the table and a sorting direction.

 Rails 6.1 did add support for `find_in_batches()` ([API Documentation](https://apidock.com/rails/ActiveRecord/Batches/find_in_batches)) to control ordering, but unfortunately the only column to order on is the primary key column.

-Still, reading a batch worth of rows at a time is a critical scalability tactic to make sure that that the query runs fast and the query result size is not overwhelming.
+Still, reading a batch worth of rows at a time is a critical scalability tactic to make sure that the query runs fast and the result size is not overwhelming.

 ## Scaling Reads with Paginated Queries
-Aura has custom code to perform keyset pagination, and generally does not use LIMIT and OFFSET style pagination that’s built in to Active Record.
-While LIMIT and OFFSET style pagination may work for smaller amounts of data, it doesn’t scale well for deep pagination levels or working with billions of rows.
+Aura Frames has custom code to perform keyset pagination, and generally does not use LIMIT and OFFSET style pagination built-in to Active Record.
+LIMIT and OFFSET pagination works for smaller amounts of data, but doesn’t scale well for deep pagination levels or when working with tables with billions of rows.

-Instead, keyset pagination scales well for any amount of row data.
-The trick is to index a high cardinality column like a timestamp column, then query using that column in the WHERE clause and fetch a batch of rows.
+Keyset pagination with a high cardinality indexed column works well for fetching batches even for multi-billion row tables.
+The trick is to index a high cardinality column like a timestamp column, then filter on that with a WHERE clause and a LIMIT sized batch of rows.
 For example fetching rows from a position with a >= or < operator and a LIMIT of 1000.
 The last accessed value then becomes the cursor position to start from.

-This is an incredibly useful pattern and common used in the codebase for paginating API requests and other spots, but to my knowledge Active Record does not have a generic pagination helper built in like this.
+This is an incredibly useful pattern and commonly used for API requests and other spots.
+To my knowledge Active Record doesn't have a generic keyset style pagination helper.

 ## Counter Cache Maintenance for Frequently Updated Counters
-Rails supports counter_cache columns, but these are columns that are updated on a table.
-Updating them means row row churn in Postgres, as updates even for a single column create a new immutable row version behind the scenes, leaving behind a former row version.
+Rails supports counter_cache columns ([Blog post](https://blog.appsignal.com/2018/06/19/activerecords-counter-cache.html)) as a running counter, kept updated at write time.

+Updating their values means row row churn in Postgres, as updates even for a single column create a new immutable row version behind the scenes, leaving behind a former row version, so it's smart to think about which tables will get churned this way and the follow-on impact (the need for Vacuum).

 The updates could also cause contention for that row being updated by another process.

 Aura Frames does something similar but keeps counter cache columns in a separate but related table.
-This avoids contention and row churn on the target table.
+This reduces contention and places the churn more on a separate utility table.

-That said, keeping a running count to avoid slow filtered COUNT queries is a critical part of high scale.

 ## Random values and Sampling
 Ordering by `RANDOM()` is slow (`ORDER BY RAND()`).
-Aura makes use of TABLESAMPLE in Postgres, specified with a FROM clause for a table ([Postgres Documentation](https://www.postgresql.org/docs/current/sql-select.html)).
+Aura Frames uses TABLESAMPLE in Postgres, specified with a FROM clause for a table ([Postgres Documentation](https://www.postgresql.org/docs/current/sql-select.html)).

 A couple of options are supported like `sampling_method` with built-in options of `system` and `bernoulli`, or they can be expanded further by enabling the `tsm_system_rows module` ([Postgres Documentation](https://www.postgresql.org/docs/current/tsm-system-rows.html)).

 ## Using Memory Key Value Cache Stores
-Aura Frames makes use of the [Active Support Cache Store](https://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html), Memcached with HAProxy performing connection management.
+Aura Frames makes use of the [Active Support Cache Store](https://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html) via Memcached with HAProxy performing connection management.

-Keeping certain values in Memcached is a key part of the scaling strategy.
-Things like per-user counters, per-feature rate limiting, or cached values with TTLs of certain environment variables are key pieces of data stored in Memcached.
+Keeping certain values in Memcached is a key part of the scaling strategy, values like per-user counters, per-feature rate limiting, or cached environment variable values with TTLs.

 ## Managing Schema Changes with Multiple Databases
-Given each of the 6 new primary databases had their own config in `config/database.yml`, we could also manage DDL changes to these tables in the regular Rails way.
-Each had their own `schema.rb`, a Ruby representation of the schema definition.
+With 7 new primary databases and new configs in `config/database.yml`, we wanted to continue managing DDL changes via Rails Migrations like normal.

-Each DB had its own directory for migration files and a respective `schema.rb` equivalent generated from migrations.
+Fortunately this is supported.
+Each DB has its own `schema.rb`, a Ruby representation of the schema definition, and a directory for migration files.

-Since each "new" database was not actually new, but based on an existing table, we started a new "first" migration for it using the existing using `pg_dump`.
+Since each "new" database was not actually new, but based on an existing table, we started a new "first" migration for it using the existing table definition dumped via `pg_dump`.

 This migration version would be added *idempotently* meaning the table was added when it didn’t exist.
-Initially the table would not exist in dev, test, and staging, but based on how we planned to migrate the tables in production, the table would exist there.
+Initially the table would *not exist* in dev, test, and staging, but based on how we planned to migrate the tables in production, the table would exist there.

 The plan was to use physical replication from the original primary instance to create a read only replica, then promote it to become a writer database at switchover time.
 The replication was used as the means of moving all of the row data.
 This approach proved very reliable, but it did mean we had the former table copy on the original DB to clean up later.

-Imagine that new migration version was `1234567890`.
-Once switch over, we manually inserted that version into `schema_migrations`.
-This was manual but it could be approved via PR in advance and ultimately was only 6 insert statements.
-Prior to the insert we `TRUNCATE`'d the new DB’s `schema_migrations` table meaning it started empty.
+Imagine the new migration version was `1234567890`.
+Once switched over, we manually inserted the version into `schema_migrations` to keep the state consistent with the migration file.

+Before inserting the version, we'd `TRUNCATE` the new DB's `schema_migrations` table.
 ```sql
 insert into schema_migrations (version) values ('1234567890');
 ```

-Once all of that was done, schema management via migrations worked like normal from that point forward.
-Migrations can be generated, their files are in their own directory, and when applied with `rails db:migrate` all the respective `schema.rb` files are updated.
+Once that was done, schema management via migrations worked like normal.
+Migrations can be generated, their files are in their own directory, applied with `rails db:migrate` and `schema.rb` is kept updated.
 Nifty!
 ```sh
 rails g migration --database new_db